arminnh/cpl-scala-web-application/src/notes.md

+All lists can be hidden.
-Lists in the ProjectScene are sorted by name
+Lists in the ProjectScene are sorted by name.

 **Synchronisation state improvement:**
 * todo_changes(project_id, list_id, entry_id, timestamp)